arassadin/image-compression-benchmarking/README.md

 This project inspired by Google's paper ***Full Resolution Image Compression with Recurrent Neural Networks*** ([arxiv](https://arxiv.org/abs/1608.05148)) and its TensorFlow [implementation](https://github.com/tensorflow/models/tree/master/compression).

+The code inside aims to compare (quantitatively and qualitatively) different aspects compression done by this *Method* and codecs popular today, in different compression levels, for different image sizes.

 # Requirements

 Hardware: